m-llo/Project-2-Team-6/README.md

 ## User Story
 <ul>AS A Person interested in many hobbies</ul>
-<ul>I WANT a place to view all of my hobbies, store notes, and send notes to my email on those different hobbies</ul>
+<ul>I WANT a place to view all of my hobby playlists, and store notes those different hobbies</ul>
 <ul>SO THAT I can complete the project.</ul>

 <br>